Shop Near Blooming Size Plants

 Near blooming-sized seedling in a 4" octagonal basket.
 6-12 months from flowering.
 The reverse hybrid is registered as Stanhopea Nina Rach but I could find no images of it.
 Expecting large flowers, hopefully with a bright yellow/gold background and plenty of brick red splotches.Care: Cool to warm temps and low to medium light.
 Regular watering year-round but allow to dry slightly between waterings.

-Well-established seedlings in 2.25" pot, approximately 12-24 months from blooming.This plant produces beautiful long (over 12"), fleshy, folded, pendant blue-green leaves.
+Well-established, near-blooming size seedlings in 3" net pot, approximately 12-24 months from blooming.This plant produces beautiful long (over 12"), fleshy, folded, pendant blue-green leaves.
 The large flowers have a white lip and yellow-green petals.
 There are usually 3-5 flowers per stem and they are fragrant (citrus/jasmine smell), especially at night.
 Usually flowers anytime a leaf matures, which can happen multiple times a year.
 Prefers to be mounted or in a hanging basket.Care: Prefers cool-intermediate temps and bright indirect light.
 Regular watering and light feeding year-round, with a short dry period in between waterings.